 Charlotte de Witte

-Become a key artist into Mark Knight’s Toolroom roster, Maxinne has vastly proved his skills behind the decks and in the studio.
+Become a key artist in Mark Knight’s Toolroom roster, Maxinne has vastly proved his skills behind the decks and in the studio.
 From tech-house to groovy beat she has developed her sound over the past year imposing as one, if not the leading female house-music artist in the circuit.
+She’s a regular on the global club circuit and has played at venues like Ministry of Sound, Ibiza Rocks, and Creamfields.
 She has recently announced her presence at the Toolroom UK tour as well as at dscnnct festival.
 Having often hosted Toolroom radio, Maxinne has recently released a fire tune on the beforementioned imprint.

 Eli & Fur

 Raised on Anjunadeep’s ranks since 2014, the UK female duo has continued to improve and develop their sounds.
 Electronic melodies and moody vocals have been the pillars of Eli & Fur songs with continuous releases on Above & Beyond label.
-Last year the duo has started to inject minimal and techno vibes to their production releasing, only some weeks ago their debut single on Armada Electronic Elements.
+In 2018 the duo has started to inject minimal and techno vibes into their production releasing, only some weeks ago their debut single on Armada Electronic Elements.
 Eli & Fur has also collaborated with the main man Danny Howard for a house-infected single on Nothing Else Metter.
-Being featured on BBC Radio 1 and The Anjunadeep Edition, 2020 seems a bright year for the duo.
+Being featured on BBC Radio 1 and The Anjunadeep Edition.
+They’re known for their emotive melodies and catchy vocal hooks, and have released music on labels like Anjunadeep, Armada, and Defected.
+They’ve also gained a reputation for their energetic DJ sets, which often feature a mix of their own productions and other top tracks in the genre.

-Techno scene seems the perfect place to grow as an artist as the Belgian producer is continuing to pushing boundaries in the music industry.
-With 27 festivals played in 2018, her own compilation with London popular club fabric and the iconic performance for Cercle last year at the Atomium in Brussels, Amelie Lens is for sure one of the most chatted artists in the dance music scene.
-In 2019 she also launched her own party concept, Exhale, with events all over the world.
+Techno scene seems the perfect place to grow as an artist as the Belgian producer is continuing to push boundaries in the music industry.
+With 27 festivals played in 2018, her own compilation with London’s popular club fabric, and the iconic performance for Cercle in 2018 at the Atomium in Brussels, Amelie Lens is for sure one of the most chatted artists in the dance music scene.
+Thanks to her hard-hitting sound and her commanding stage presence she has hosted several parties of her own label, EXHALE.

 If you’re more into inner and spiritual music, the Italian female duo Giolì and Assia could easily become one of your favorite artists.
-Having showcased their live skills thanks to the wonderful audio-video format #DiesisLive, the duo is also active in the studio; having released eight singles last year and broken the wall of 1 M stream with Inside Your Head Giolì and Assia is one of the most promising duo for the years to come.
+Having showcased their live skills thanks to the wonderful audio-video format #DiesisLive, the duo is also active in the studio; having released eight singles in 2018 and broken the wall of 1 M stream with Inside Your Head Giolì and Assia is one of the most promising duo for the years to come.
+The Italian duo Giolì and Assia have been gaining a lot of attention in the house and techno scenes thanks to their unique blend of live instrumentation and electronic production.
+They often perform with a variety of instruments, including guitar, keyboard, and drums.
+They’re also known for their energetic live shows, which combine their live instrumentation with DJ sets and live vocals.

 Nora En Pure